WHAT IS PLACEMAKING?

 - Shophouse & Co

 To understand placemaking, one must begin by questioning what kind of place that one is trying to make.
-At Shophouse & Co, we believe that a good place happens when culture, community, and urban spaces are deeply connected with each other.
-This dynamic intersection often leads to inclusive and sustainable places to live, love, play, learn, and work - the kind of cities that we need in this age of urbanisation.
+At Shophouse & Co, we’ve spent a lot of time researching and thinking about this and have distilled it down to a framework that we call “Qualities of a Good Place”.
+We believe that places with these qualities can become great places for people to live, work, and play - the kind of cities that we need in this age of urbanisation.

 Placemaking is both a process and an attitude to urban development.
 It recognises that cities and communities are dynamic, and creating places must be an iterative process.
 It also puts people at the centre of the process - not cars, architecture, politics, economics, events, technology, or any specific discipline for that matter.
 Because of this, placemaking manifests itself as a collaborative and multi-disciplinary process to create places with and for the local stakeholders.